 Start by asking why your business couldn’t be ten or even a hundred times bigger.
 If you have an idea that works in one city, why can’t it work in all cities?
 As long as you know how to implement the plan, there should be no limit to your ambition.

 This links to the next tip – don’t be bashful about asking for large amounts of capital for your expansion.
 If you have confidence in your plan, you shouldn’t apologize for being ambitious.
 It’s important to avoid letting fear of failure shrink your ambition.
 On the other hand you mustn’t let your confidence outrun your experience or abilities.

 Now think about all the options.
 Exactly how will you pursue your expansion plan?
-Will the focus be on recruitment, productivity or technology, for example?
+Will you focus on recruitment, productivity or technology, for example?
 Technology is the one thing that puts power at the fingertips of every entrepreneur and knows no barriers or borders.
 It’s truly global and always scalable.
 The internet can give you access to a global marketplace that is waiting to be unlocked.

 This brings us to teamwork.
 To scale, you must bring people on your journey and learn the art of teamwork, delegation and collaboration.
 Once you’re building your team, empower them to think big and do things out of their comfort zone.
 My PA for 30 years, Blair, used to say people would come out my office, moaning that they didn’t know how to do what I was asking them to have a go at.
 She’d always tell them straight: “If you just bitch and moan then he’ll never ask you to do anything ever again” … She was right!

 Teamwork can be hard for many entrepreneurs, especially if they started young.
 Bear in mind that being part of a team gives you access to a wider pool of ideas and new perspectives.
 Facebook would still be a social platform for elite universities if Zuckerberg had not seen its massive potential and persuaded others to join him.